 Puppies 'N Love and Animal Kingdom pet stores specialize in purebred and/or hybrid puppies for those who desire a specific breed.
 We sell puppies from well-screened, humane, well-trusted and, if commercial, USDA-licensed

-There are very real and valid reasons why people choose to buy purebred puppies including:
+There are many valid reasons why people choose to buy purebred puppies from us including:

 - Wanting a puppy whose parents have been carefully selected for health and who have gone through genetic testing to ensure the dog has the best chance of being healthy and well-adjusted.

 - The ability to predict the dog’s size, care requirements, temperament and more from 100-plus years of traceable pedigrees.

 - The puppies have been socialized which greatly affects how well-adjusted they become as adults.